gw2-addon-loader/GW2-Addon-Manager/README.md

 #### To-Do:
 - fix slow check for updates for arcDPS
+- add settings panel with options to manually set .dll filenames and override the auto-naming
 - Add ability to install selected add-on if it doesn't already exist/check to see how much of that works already with the current version
 - Add option to delete selected add-ons instead of updating/installing them, and make it be able to resolve dll chainloading conflicts that may be created by the deletion
-- Make arcDPS build templates update independently of arcDPS, as build templates updates are more infrequent than updates to the dps meter
+- Make arcDPS build templates update check independent of arcDPS, as build templates updates are more infrequent than updates to the dps meter

 &nbsp;